sid4/reliableUDP/README.md

+Please refer to the wiki section for introduction, features and implementation details.

 # Insrtuctions for running multithreaded reliable UDP client/server program:

 1. In the current folder, run make in terminal to create executable files server_udp client_udp